moggieuk/Happy-Hare/doc/toolchange_movement.md

 ### "last"
 This is the default option and will cause the toolhead to be returned to the **last postion** it was at when the toolchange was issued  before giving control back to the slicer generated code.
 The exact movement is as follows:
-- Toolhead Z-height is restored to that at the start of the tool change macros (can still be higher than print if Happy Hare's internal `z_hop_height_toolchange` is set
+- As a safety step the toolhead Z-height is restored to tool change plane if necessary (this allows for some fault tolerence of user supplied extensions)
 - Toolhead travels to the last X,Y position at `variable_travel_speed` speed
-- Finally Toolhead Z-height is restored onto the print internally by Happy Hare (undoing `z_hop_height_toolchange` if set)
+- Finally Toolhead Z-height is restored onto the print internally by Happy Hare (undoing `z_hop_height_toolchange` if set) or by slicer g-code

 ### "none"
-In this option the Z-height is restored first to the print height defined by the slicer (start of toolchange) but no X,Y movement occurs.
-When the print resumes the slicer's next travel command (G0 or G1) will move the toolhead back to the print.
-Caution: If the slicer isn't configured to do a toolchange z-hop then might result in the toolhead grazing the top of the print
+In this option the Z-height is restored first to the print height defined at the start of toolchange but no X,Y movement occurs.
+The specific movements are:
+- Toolhead Z-height is restored to the print height defined by the slicer
+- When printing resumes the slicer's next travel command (G0 or G1) will move the toolhead back to the print

+Caution: If the slicer or Happy Hare isn't configured to do a toolchange z-hop then might result in the toolhead grazing the top of the print

 ### "next"
 This advanced option will cause the toolhead to return to the **next print position**.
 This is benficial because the travel height can easily be controlled.
 The specific movements are:
-- Toolhead Z-height is restored to that at the start of the tool change macros (can still be higher than print if Happy Hare's internal `z_hop_height_toolchange` is set
+- As a safety step the toolhead Z-height is restored to tool change plane if necessary (this allows for some fault tolerence of user supplied extensions)
 - Toolhead travels to the next X,Y position at `variable_travel_speed` speed
-- Finally Toolhead Z-height is restored onto the print internally by Happy Hare (undoing `z_hop_height_toolchange` if set) You can see this is a variation on "last" but will prevent print marking.
-Of course, out of print this will act the same as "last".
+- Finally Toolhead Z-height is restored onto the print internally by Happy Hare (undoing `z_hop_height_toolchange` if set) or by slicer g-code
+You can see this is a variation on "last" but will prevent print marking.
+Of course, out of print this will act the same as "last" because there is no concept of "next"

 > [!NOTE]
 > To use the "next" functionality you must have this option enabled in your `moonraker.conf`.
 This causes Happy Hare to pre-process uploaded g-code file to extract the "next pos" information.